tdhock/tdhock.github.io/_posts/2022-06-17-research-mentorship-plan.md

 Updated 21 April 2023: added that students are expected to ask questions and keep backups of all important data.

-Updated 22 Dec 2024: added Tyson quote about asking questions.
+Updated 22 Dec 2023: added Tyson quote about asking questions.

 Updated 4 Jan 2024: added Druyan quote about scientific method.

+Updated 18 Jan 2024: added Sagan quote about scientific method.